Take off the brakes and jump-start your career today!

 Program Overview

-Automotive Technology courses provide the basic knowledge and skills to start a rewarding career as an entry-level service technician in the high-demand automotive service and repair industry.
-Per the Occupational Outlook Handbook, the median annual wage for automotive service technicians and mechanics was $49,670 (as of May 2024).
+Our Automotive Technology program provides the basic knowledge and skills to start a rewarding career as an entry-level service technician in the high-demand automotive service and repair industry.

-The employment of automotive service technicians and mechanics is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.
-About 67,800 openings for automotive service technicians and mechanics are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Per the Occupational Outlook Handbook, the median annual wage for automotive service technicians and mechanics was $49, 670 (as of May 2024).
+Employment is projected to grow 3 percent from 2023 to 2033, about as far as the average for all occupations.
+About 67,800 openings are projected each year, on average, over the decade.
+Many of those openings are expected to result from workers transferring to different occupations or exiting the labor force, such as by retiring.

-Tasks performed by automotive service technicians and mechanics:
+Automotive service technicians and mechanics:

 • Identify problems, often by using computerized diagnostic equipment